WindyYam/UnityGaussianSplatting_WebGPU_Export/readme.md

    - Frustum cull nodes.
    - Gather visible leaves.
    - Sort visible leaves (by node center distance, not precise, but until we find better solution).
-   - Kick off parallel per-leaf sorts in the background (non‑blocking).
+   - Kick off parallel per-leaf sorts in the background (non‑blocking) or main thread depending on platform.
 Per-leaf sorting runs asynchronously and updates per-node cached orderings when complete.
    - Concatenate currently available per-node indices by leaves sort order into a single GPU buffer consumed by the renderer; updated orderings are picked up on subsequent frames once background sorts finish.

 Note: The GaussianExample-URP package includes a ready-to-play scene named "Barangaroo".